 Many of today’s companies are guilty of being part of the “check-box culture.”
-They set up policies and processes, and then check them off a list to show their employees and the outside world they’re in top condition.
+They set up policies and processes, and then check them off a list to show their team and the outside world they’re valuing employees.

 The problem with the “check-box culture” is that it prioritizes results over people’s well-being and dehumanizes employees.
 No one ever stops to see if the programs are actually working, and employees are left feeling like numbers on a spreadsheet instead of actual human beings.

 Today’s employees are rightfully skeptical, and they’re looking for companies that value their people.
 Employer branding will dictate the top companies in the next ten years.
+Employer branding refers to the process of differentiating and promoting your organization’s identity to job seekers, current employees, and other stakeholders.
+It’s your promise to your team and the overall perception of your organization by others.
 The ones who take this seriously will outperform others in attracting top talent and keeping them.

 In fact, research shows people are much more likely to stay with a company if they feel valued.
-They’re also more productive and have higher performance than those who don’t feel appreciated by their companies.
+Employees are also more productive and team members perform better than those who don’t feel appreciated by their companies.

 Making employees feel valued isn’t something companies can do once and check it off the list.
 It’s like a marriage.
 A spouse can’t treat their partner badly six days a week and do something great on the seventh day.
 Companies have to let their people know they’re valued consistently.